japer-technology/github-minimum-intelligence/BLAST-RADIUS.md

-# BLAST-RADIUS — Rogue Agent Threat Analysis
+# Rogue Agent Brast Radius Analysis

 > **What could this AI agent do if it went rogue?**
 >